 One-page should lead to another through inner-site links.
 This will give the bots an idea of how your site is structured.

-If it’s as organized as how it should be, it will make sense to Google.
+If it’s as organized as how it should be, it will make sense to Google search.
 If it doesn’t, then many of your pages will suffer low rankings.

 Having good local site architecture also improves user experience.